ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - 2D mouth renderer
 - stencil local hair shadow on face
 - depth offset for eye rendering over hair
-- most of the extra input options like AO, specular, normal map...
+- most of the extra texture input options like AO, specular, normal map...
 - LOTS of sliders to control lighting, final color & outline

 When will the original toon lit shader(Full version) release?